 This NHS area could not offer a local Paediatric dermatology service.
 The CCG decided to introduce a Paediatric teledermatology service using an out-of-area hospital via Consultant Connect.

-- 80% of all paediatric dermatology requests in this area have been managed via out-of-area specialists providing advice and guidance back to the requester (e.g. GP or advanced nurse practitioners in the GP practice).
+- 90% of all paediatric dermatology requests in this area have been managed in Primary Care via Advice & Guidance from out-of-area specialists and sent back to the requester (e.g. GP or advanced nurse practitioners in the GP practice)

 Area 3 – Giving GPs access to Mental Health specialists